 Queenstown measles update

-The total number of confirmed Queenstown measles cases is still 15 in total.

-As yet there are no further confirmed measles cases within the Southern DHB region.
+There have been no further confirmed measles cases in Queenstown today.
+The total number of confirmed cases remains at twenty.
+Of the twenty total cases, nineteen are local residents.
+One was a visitor from Auckland.

-Currently we are aiming to contain the Queenstown measles outbreak and stop it spreading into other areas.
+We are continuing our efforts to contain the Queenstown measles outbreak and stop it spreading into other areas.

 Southern DHB’s Medical Officer of Health Dr Susan Jack is asking everyone in the community to do their bit to stop measles spreading and protect people who can’t be vaccinated due to age, allergies and medical conditions.